mfoster1989/gitcollab3/README.md

 4a.
 Brandon: You should edit five CSS properties.<br>
 4b.
 Malcolm: You should create a new directory.
 Move at least one file into that directory. <br>
 5a.
 Brandon: You should edit an HTML file.
 Add a recipe that you like using lists.<br>
+5b.
+Malcolm: You should edit an HTML file.
+Add a paragraph about something you like.

 ### Instructions